Struggling to know what content types to post on your LinkedIn profile?

 Don’t stress - I’ve got you covered!

-In this guide, I’ll explain some of the best content types to post on LinkedIn which you can start taking advantage of today, as well as some top tips, and a handy way to provide inspiration for your post topics and styles.
+In this guide, I’ll explain some of the best post types tot on LinkedIn which you can start taking advantage of today, as well as some top tips, and a handy way to provide inspiration for your post topics and styles.

 The team here at FINALLY are sick to death of hearing me bang on about carousel posts.
 Honestly, I’m like a stuck record, and the record is really bad.
 Like Vanilla Ice or something.